Watch the making of The Last of Us on Sunday after the season finale

-It is currently uncertain when season two will begin to air, considering that it might or might not be filmed later this year.
-However, after the season one finale, and before the premiere of season two, fans would be able to watch a special behind-the-scenes episode titled The Making of The Last of Us.
+While HBO has renewed The Last of Us for a second season, it’s currently uncertain when season two will begin to air, considering that it might not be filmed later this year.
+However, after the season one finale, fans will be able to watch a special behind-the-scenes featurette titled Making of The Last of Us.

-The special will air after the season finale on Sunday, which should be roughly 9:45pm ET in Canada.
+The special will air after the season finale on Sunday, which should be roughly 9:45pm ET/6:45pm PT.
 The Last of Us special will be available on Crave.

-This special will likely offer interviews with the cast and creators, along with behind-the-scenes footage showcasing the set, design, and overall creation of The Last of Us universe.
-You can watch the trailer for The Making of The Last of Us below:
+This special will likely offer interviews with the cast and creators, along with behind-the-scenes footage showcasing the Alberta set, design, and overall creation of The Last of Us universe.
+You can watch the trailer for Making of The Last of Us below:

 Go behind the scenes with the cast and crew of #TheLastofUs to see how they brought the show to life in a special behind the scenes featurette.